fsvreddit/hive-protect/README.md

 * Add option to exempt users based on flair CSS class
 * Add option to exempt users based on account age and karma
 * Add option to exempt users with low karma in detected subreddits
+* Add ability to send alerts to Slack/Discord when a user is flagged
+* Remove extra * characters on modmail messages
 * Native ban notes now use "Bot Ban" type if ban option is enabled

 ### 1.10.27